Student Financial Aid

 International students are mainly ineligible for Kela’s financial aid for students.
 For more information on the terms, please go to Kela’s website.

-The study grant is 298 euros a month.
+The study grant is 298 (-2014) or 335,32 (2014-) euros a month, depending when the student has begun one’s studies.
 To receive it a student must fulfil the progression criteria and stay under the earnings limit.

 The housing supplement covers 80 percent of housing costs up to a maximum of 252 euros a month.